-The core of the curriculum lies in the Studio format, one-on-one tutorials with the student's primary advisor.
+The core of the curriculum lies in the studio format, one-on-one tutorials and small classes with the student's primary advisor.
 The educational value of the studio experience is based on regularly planned projects designed as experiential labs.
-The primary advisor mentors the artistic progress of the student through these projects and guides the development of the student's overarching goals and curricular needs.
+The primary advisor mentors the artistic progress of the student through these projects and guides the development of each student's overarching goals and curricular needs.

 Each student participates in a required review with graduate committee members at the end of each semester of enrollment to evaluate work done, assess progress, and plan future projects and experiences.
 A unique Plan of Study, designed to the needs of each student, is developed to track progress toward the degree.